Unifying Common Signal Analyses with Instantaneous Time-Frequency Atoms: The Shannon Atom

 parameterized by the Gabor triplet

 where $t_k$, $\omega_k$, and $\phi_k$ are constants.
 The corresponding time-frequency atom, termed a Gabor atom, is formed by using \eqref{eqn:gaborAM} in \eqref{eqn:TFatom} and given by

 and the IS is illustrated in Figure~\ref{fig:DiracB}.
-Gabor interpreted the two limiting forms, $\alpha\rightarrow \infty$ and $\alpha\rightarrow0$ of the Gaussian AM component, to correspond to time domain analysis and frequency domain analysis, respectively \cite{gaborTOC}.
-Although modeling a unit impulse as a limiting form of a (normalized) Gaussian AM component when $\alpha\rightarrow\infty$ passes to a unit impulse, it does not lead to an IS that is meaningful because there is no meaningful choice for $\omega_k$ in \eqref{eqn:gaborAM} and \eqref{eqn:gaborAtom}.
+Gabor interpreted the two limiting forms, $\alpha\rightarrow \infty$ and $\alpha\rightarrow0$ of the Gaussian AM component, to correspond to TD analysis and FD analysis, respectively \cite{gaborTOC} as was illustrated in Figure \ref{fig:compRelations}(a).
+Although modeling a unit impulse as a limiting form of a (normalized) Gaussian AM component when $\alpha\rightarrow\infty$ passes to a unit impulse, it does not lead to an atom that is meaningful because there is no meaningful choice for $\omega_k$ in \eqref{eqn:gaborAM} and \eqref{eqn:gaborAtom}.
+As was illustrated in Figure \ref{fig:compRelations}(b), starting at the Fourier atom and moving right ($\alpha\rightarrow\infty$) does not take us to the Shannon atom.

-On the other hand, Namias interpreted the two limiting forms of $r\rightarrow \infty$ and $r\rightarrow0$ of the Namias component in \eqref{eq:NamiasComponent} to correspond to time domain analysis and frequency domain analysis, respectively \cite{namias1980fractional, mcbride1987namias}.
-Although for Fractional Fourier analysis with finite $r$ the component triplet in \eqref{eqn:frftTriplet} is well-defined, in the limiting case $r\rightarrow\infty$ it is undefined.
-As we will see, the combination of Gabor's IA approach and Namias' IF approach provides a solution to understanding time domain analysis as an IS.
+On the other hand, Namias interpreted the two limiting forms of $r\rightarrow \infty$ and $r\rightarrow0$ of the Namias component in \eqref{eq:NamiasComponent} to correspond to TD analysis and FD analysis, respectively \cite{namias1980fractional, mcbride1987namias}~as was illustrated in Figure \ref{fig:compRelations}(a).
+Although for Fractional Fourier analysis with finite $r$ the component triplet in \eqref{eqn:frftTriplet} is well-defined, in the limiting case it does not lead to an atom that is meaningful because there is no meaningful choice for the IA in \eqref{eqn:frftTriplet} and \eqref{eqn:FrFTAtom}.
+As was illustrated in Figure \ref{fig:compRelations}(b), starting at the Fourier atom and moving up ($r\rightarrow\infty$) does not take us to the Shannon atom.